ParaCoToUl/noarr-structures/docs/DefiningStructures.md

 # Defining Structures

-A noarr structure is an object that describes the mapping between [indices](Glossary.md#index) and memory.
+A noarr structure is an object that describes the mapping from [indices](Glossary.md#index) to memory.
 Noarr provides simple building blocks that can be composed together to define custom structures.

 The most trivial building block is Scalar.
 Scalar itself happens to be a noarr structure.